GhadiTaha99/js-library/README.md

 A basic library built using HTML, CSS and vanilla Javascript to help you keep up with all the books you're currently reading.
+For a live preview, [click here!](https://ghaditaha99.github.io/js-library/).